-7. Enter the Microsoft Windows "Product Key" from the "Certificate of Authenticity" (COA) in the table.
+Enter the Microsoft Windows "Product Key" from the "Certificate of Authenticity" (COA) in the table of the Getting Started.
 You will find the "Product Key" on the device.
 You need the Windows "Product Key" if you want to reinstall the operating system.